-tDCS has been as a non-pharmacological intervention with notable results in the management of several chronic pain syndromes, such as fibromyalgia[41,42].
+tDCS has been used as a non-pharmacological intervention with notable results in the management of several chronic pain syndromes, such as fibromyalgia[41,42].
 Beyond its effects on pain, a significant amount of evidence has demonstrated improvements in physical function, mood and health-related quality of life[42,43].
 Concerning SARDs, a recent study showed notable improvements in fatigue related to primary Sjögren’s syndrome[15], with no adverse effects related to tDCS and the disease status parameters.
 This result suggests that tDCS is a potentially safe and efficient way to improve fatigue in patients with Sjögren’s syndrome[15].
 However, the authors applied tDCS without concomitant intervention[15].
 Previous studies have shown that tDCS with a concomitant non-pharmacological strategy (e.g., cognitive, motor task or exercise training) facilitates the identification of tDCS target levels that most effectively produce priming effects.
 Priming effects are the result of increased functional connectivity due to neurotransmitter release, which leads to increased cortical excitability in the primary cortex and influences pain processing[42-49].
 Moreover, evidence has shown that aerobic exercise training in conjunction with tDCS affects the motor cortex and can result in a major hypoalgesia response to pain related to fibromyalgia[42].
 These previous studies support our findings related to improvements in overall pain and fatigue, as measured by the VAS.
 Interestingly, significant improvements observed in physical function.
 Similar results have been reported in patients with stroke[46] and Parkinson’s disease[47], suggesting that tDCS potentially affects physical function scores[48].

 The limitations of the present study include its limited sample size and the lack of a control group.
 An observation worthy of attention is that only one patient reported new symptoms of persistent fatigue and pain, whereas all the other patients reported worsening of these symptoms after SARS-CoV-2 infection.
 Although no studies have reported that COVID-19 exacerbates pain and fatigue in patients with SARDs, the hypothesis is plausible, given that these individuals are more likely to have chronic pain and related symptoms.
 SARS-CoV-2 infection may be related to one of the components of a vicious cycle of pain, fatigue, decreased physical function, and decreased quality of life that has been observed in various SARDs patients, leading to worse overall symptoms.
 However, no study has assessed these relationships.
 Future multicenter studies and representative sample sizes are needed to investigate the potential relationship between the disease parameters of post-COVID-19 and potential predictive tDCS response in patients with SARDs and post-COVID-19 and the differences between the adds-on therapy tDCS and aerobic exercise vs sham-tDCS and aerobic exercise, as well as the inclusion a two-arm double-blind study with vaccinated non-COVID-19 SARDs patients and vaccinated COVID-19 infected patients with SARDs to assess the potential priming effect of tDCS on clinical features in these patients.